Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

 This suggests they have partnered with different MLSs to access their databases through various application programming interfaces (APIs).

-This theory can be confirmed by the different interviews they already featured in their blog feed with CEOs of various MLSs.
+This theory can be confirmed by the interviews they already featured in their blog feed with CEOs of various MLSs.

 Homesnap Concierge and Its Costs